SquilliamX/NFTs-2024/notes.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+## Deploying on Anvil Without A Script Notes

+You always want to deploy contracts through deployment scripts (SEE SCRIPT NOTES).

 *** NEVER USE A .ENV FOR PRODUCTION BUILDS, ONLY USE A .ENV FOR TESTING ***

 to deploy a Singular Contract while testing on anvil or a testnet:

 to deploy a smart contract to a chain, use the following command of:

-forge create <filename> --rpc-url http://<endpoint-url> --private-key <privatekey>.
+`forge create <filename> --rpc-url http://<endpoint-url> --account <account-Name> --sender <account-public-address> --broadcast `.

 you can get the endpoint url(PRC_URL)  from alchemy. when getting the url from alchemy, copy the https endpoint. then set up your .env like `.env`

 example:
-forge create SimpleStorage --rpc-url http://127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80.
+`forge create SimpleStorage --rpc-url http://127.0.0.1:8545 --account testing --sender 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 --broadcast`.

-in the exmaple above, we are deploying to anvil's blockchain with a fake private key from anvil. if you want to run anvil, just run the command "anvil" in your terminal.
+in the example above, we are deploying to anvil's blockchain with a fake private key from anvil. if you want to run anvil, just run the command "anvil" in your terminal.

 *** HOWEVER WHEN DEPLOYING TO A REAL BLOCKCHAIN, YOU NEVER WANT TO HAVE YOUR PRIVATE KEY IN PLAIN TEXT ***